 Where are they based?

-When and how were they founded?
+When were the BBC Singers founded?

 In 1924 a choir was brought together by the BBC for a performance of Rutland Boughton's Immortal Hour.
 Known then as the 'Wireless Chorus', it was soon established as a full-time professional choir.
-A few years later, in 1927, the BBC plucked some members from the Wireless Chorus for performances that required fewer singers.
+A few years later, in 1927, the Corporation plucked some members from the Wireless Chorus for performances that required fewer performers.
 These became known as the 'Wireless Singers', later (in 1934) renamed as the 'BBC Singers'.

 Is that the end of the story?